 New Plays from Finland

-Hippi has worked as an actor in several free theatre-group productions.
-He has toured in Finland and Russia while working in summer-theatre productions, studied acting as a post-graduate in Los Angeles and acted in international collaborations in Bulgaria and Estonia, to mention a few.
-Hippi is also a founding member of The Shameless Improvisation Theatre Company and President of the Teatro Labora Society.
+Hippi has worked as an actor in several free theatre group productions.
+He has toured both Finland and Russia when working on summer theatre productions, studied acting as a post-graduate in Los Angeles, and has acted in international collaborations in countries such as Bulgaria and Estonia.
+Hippi is also a founding member of the Häpeämättömät (Shameless) Improvisation Theatre Company and President of the Teatro Labora association.